 On September 25 - 26, ACR and ARHP physicians, health professionals, and patients converged on our nation’s capital to make our voices heard for rheumatology.
 The program included advocacy training, prominent guest speakers, and visits with your senators and representatives in Congress.
 RheumPAC, Government Affairs, and Board members as well as fellows-in-training attending Advocacy 101 arrived in D.C. early to meet on September 24.
 Stay tuned for full details about the event.

 Advocates encouraged lawmakers to reduce out-of-pocket expenses by supporting HR 2999, the Patients' Access to Treatments Act (PATA), which limits patients' cost-sharing requirements and investigating the extent to which Pharmacy Benefit Managers (PBMs) may impact prescription drug prices.
 Attendees also asked Congress to permanently repeal caps on outpatient therapies under Medicare.

-If you are interested in joining us this year, please check back on this page when the application period is open.
+If you are interested in joining us in DC, please check back on this page when the application period is open.
 In the meantime, here are a few suggestions for how to get involved throughout the year.

 Help Strengthen the ACR’s Voice in Washington, D.C.